Teaching English in Russia – Pros and cons of different jobs

 Working with children.
 This is such an organic area.
 Working with children is generally not something you can teach.
 Sure, you can improve points but some people will be naturally strong at being able to communicate and relate to children and some will fail like the Hindenburg.
 Your job will become a test of your ability to inspire learning and direct behaviour, not teaching lessons focused on rules, principles and grammar.

-Next, let’s touch upon the visa process.
+Next, let’s touch upon the visa process to teach English in Russia.
 The visa process will essentially be the same for the aforementioned places of work, however, with some teeny tiny variations from country to country.
 For most nationalities, you will be required to have a work permit/work visa to enter and live inside this mighty motherland.

 To begin this process, your future place of employment will have to cough up what is known as an invitation letter.
 They will acquire this from the migration department and then the original of this letter must be mailed to you at your current place of residence.
 Make sure they send it with a reputable courier with tracking such as DHL, this will ensure that your invitation letter does not end up in the furnace of the post office heater.

 Once you have your original invitation letter you’ll need to download and complete a visa application form and send this, your invitation letter, passport, passport photos, money by snail-mail to your nearest Russian embassy or consulate.
 After weeks of waiting beside your

 Soon enough you should find yourself standing on the very streets of Russia.
 There is something both truly brutal and brutal about this massive country and there are not many people around the globe that are able to say they called Russia home at some point.

 Whatever experience you expect to get living and teaching abroad can be quite comfortably be attained by the tried and true methods like South Korea, however, nothing will push your comfort zone and promote your own self-growth more than a stay in somewhere as mysterious and intense as Russia.